 Conditioned to operate in a fast-paced materialistic society, one that keeps us focused outwardly for fulfillment, we just keep moving.
 Once we slow down and sit still for awhile to focus inwardly, our world changes.
-Although we can experience greater calm, it is also not uncommon to encounter darker, more distressing emotions.
+Although we can experience greater calm, it is also not uncommon to encounter darker, more distressing emotions at times.

-Contrary to what we might think, this is actually a sign that the Practice is working!
+Contrary to what we might think, this is a Good Thing.
+It's a sign that the Practice is working!